dlal-group/simtext/README.md

 ## Brief overview of tools:

- - T1_pubmed_by_queries: Pubmed searches by queries.
-For each query, PMIDs or abstracts are saved in additional columns.
+ - T1_pubmed_by_queries: For each search query, PMIDs or abstracts from PubMed are saved.

- - T2_abstracts_by_pmids: For all PMIDs in each row of a table save the according abstracts in additional columns.
+ - T2_abstracts_by_pmids: For all PMIDs in each row of a table the according abstracts are saved in additional columns.

- - T3_text_to_wordmatrix: Textmining of abstracts/text of each row.
-Extraction of most frequent words.
-Generation of binary matrix (rows= entities, columns= words).
+ - T3_text_to_wordmatrix: The most frequent words of text from each row are extracted and united in one large binary matrix.

- - T4_pmids_to_pubtator_matrix: PubTator search for specific scientific words from PMIDs.
-Generation of binary matrix (rows= entities, columns= words).
+ - T4_pmids_to_pubtator_matrix: For PMIDs of each row, scientific words are extracted using PubTator annotations and subsequently united in one large binary matrix.

- - T5_simtext_app: Shiny app with word clouds, dimensionality reduction plot, dendrogram of hierarchical clustering and table with words and their frequency among the entities.
+ - T5_simtext_app: Shiny app with word clouds, dimensionality reduction plot, dendrogram of hierarchical clustering and table with words and their frequency among the search queries.

 ## Requirements